sohamda/fantasy-football/README.md

-# Eeredivisie Fantasy Football - Agentic Way
+# Eredivisie Fantasy Football - Agentic Way

 ### Name

 The name of this system from now on in the document will be **Poly**.

 ### Goal
+1. For each round (2 rounds total) select 18 players based on a total budget given by Scorito.
-1. Every week produce a team of 15 players.
+2. Every week select a team of 13 players from the above 18 players.
-2. Team should be complete(4-3-3) with a goalkeeper.
+3. Team should be complete with goalkeeper, defenders, midfield and forwards.

 ### Requirements
 1. Onboarding portal registers new users and provides user management.